Science and Security Programme launched

 Research will focus on how the risks to defence and security that emerge from future developments in S&T can better be assessed and addressed and the influence of cultural, historical, ethical, economic and societal factors on how S&T is developed and utilised in future to present opportunities and threats for defence and security.

-As part of the RCUK Global Uncertainties Programme, this call brings together the activities of the seven UK Research Councils in response to global security challenges.
+As part of the RCUK PaCCS Programme, this call brings together the activities of the seven UK Research Councils in response to global security challenges.
 The programme examines the causes of insecurity and how security risks and threats can be predicted, prevented and managed.

 The research will have the potential to provide new insights on the development, perception, use and dissemination of S&T within different cultures and societies, and the implications for UK defence, security and risk management.